Constance Spry

-Constance Spry (née Fletcher, previously Marr; 5 December 1886 – 3 January 1960) was a British educator, florist and author in the mid-20th century.
+Constance Spry (née Fletcher, previously Marr; 5 December 1886 – 3 January 1960) was a British educator, florist, cookbook writer, and author in the mid-20th century.

 Life

 Constance Fletcher was born in Derby in 1886, the eldest child and only daughter of George and Henrietta Maria (née Dutton) Fletcher.
 After studying hygiene, physiology and district nursing in Ireland, she lectured on first aid and home care for the newly established Irish Women's National Health Association.
 She married James Heppell Marr in 1910 and moved to Coolbawn, near Castlecomer.
 In 1912, their son Anthony Heppel Marr was born.

 World War I had a profound impact on Constance Marr, and the Fletcher family.
 After the beginning of the war in 1914, Constance Marr was appointed secretary of the Dublin Red Cross.
 In 1916, she left both Ireland and her husband, escaping a violent marriage, and moved to Barrow-in-Furness with her son Anthony to work as a welfare supervisor.
 In 1917, she joined the civil service as the head of women's staff (welfare and medical treatment) at the Ministry of Aircraft Production.
 The same year, two of her brothers – Lieutenant Arnold Lockhart Fletcher and Second Lieutenant Donald Lockhart Fletcher – were killed in action, on 30 and 28 April 1917 respectively.
 After these losses, her mother did not speak for two years.

 In 1921, she was appointed headmistress of the Homerton and South Hackney Day Continuation School in Homerton, east London, where she instructed teenage factory workers in cookery and dressmaking, and later flower arranging.
 In 1926, she married her second husband, Henry Ernest Spry.

 Spry gave up teaching in 1928, to open her first shop, "Flower Decoration", in 1929.
 After securing a regular order from Granada Cinemas, she caused a sensation in fashionable society by creating an exquisite arrangement of hedgerow flowers in the windows of Atkinsons, an Old Bond Street perfumery in the West End of London, as part of the decoration undertaken by the theatrical designer Norman Wilkinson.
 Spry ransacked attics for unusual objects to use as containers and drew inspiration from the Dutch 17th- and 18th-century flower painters, while she popularized unusual plant materials to offset flowers, like pussy willow, weeds and grasses and ornamental kale.
 The biographer Diana Souhami revealed the painter Gluck had a romantic relationship with Spry, whose work informed the artist's admired floral paintings.